samsung-cnct/k2/README.md

 Below we discuss some differences between clusters hosted on AWS versus clusters hosted on GKE.

 #### AWS
 On AWS, your nodes will still reflect the version they had upon creation.
-When you run the `update` command, Kraken-lib will delete nodes one by one, waiting for updated replacement nodes to come online before deleting the next one.
+When you run the `update` command, kraken-lib will delete nodes one by one, waiting for updated replacement nodes to come online before deleting the next one.
 This will ensure no information gets lost and the control plane remains up and running.

 You can update all or some of your control plane and cluster nodes (but not etcd nodes, as mentioned above).

 #### GKE
 On GKE nodes, it is not possible to update the control plane.
 Cluster node updates are possible.
-The mechanics of deleting and updating nodes are handled by GKE in this case, not Kraken-lib.
+The mechanics of deleting and updating nodes are handled by GKE in this case, not kraken-lib.

-#### Running Kraken-lib update on node pools
+#### Running kraken-lib update on node pools
 You can specify different versions of Kubernetes in each node pool.
-This may affect the compatibility of your cluster's Kraken-lib services (see below).
+This may affect the compatibility of your cluster's kraken-lib services (see below).
 You can also update node pool counts and instance types.
 The update action has a required `--nodepools` or `-n` flag followed by a comma-separated list of the names of the node pools you want to update.
 Please be patient; this process may take a while.

 - Step 1: Make appropriate changes to configuration file
 - Step 2: Run